microsoft/powerplatform-cli-wrapper/README.md

-# Project
+# Power Platform CLI Wrapper

-This repo acts as the intermediate layer between different hosts (Power Platform Build Tools, GitHub Actions) and PAC CLI.
+This repo contains the intermediate layer between [Power Platform Build Tools](https://github.com/microsoft/powerplatform-build-tools), [GitHub Actions](https://github.com/microsoft/powerplatform-actions) and [PAC CLI](https://aka.ms/PowerPlatformCLI).

 Cli-Wrapper by itself doesn't call a specific version of PAC CLI, it lets the individual hosts decide which version of PAC CLI to be used.
 Although, it is recommended that all hosts use the latest version of PAC CLI.